Manistee River Trout Report

 It’s been a good season so far and we are continuing to enjoy the typically relaxed late season, pitching off the wall patterns and enjoying everything the Upper Manistee River has to offer!

 Trout Guide Trips

 Looking to book a Northern Michigan summer Trout trip?
 If so you can reach us at 231-631-5701 (leave a message) or shoot us an email.
-We are booking well into July and August now, with hopper and mousing trips.
-Ed only has a few nights left open for mousing and the daytime calendar is filling up fast so don’t hesitate to call for availability.
-If you’re thinking about giving the midnight creeper a try, click the link to the tying demo, this fly is easy to tie and very effective at night.
+We are booking well into August and September now, with hopper and mousing trips.
+Ed only has 3 nights left open for mousing and the daytime calendar is filling up fast so don’t hesitate to call for availability.
+Smallmouth Bass is another option with some of the best fishing in August.
+Check out the podcast that Jon Ray was apart of if you want to learn more about Northern Michigan Smallmouth Bass.
 It’s also not too early to start thinking about fall steelhead adventures on the Lower Manistee River for steelhead, and late season streamer trips for brown trout on the Upper Manistee as well.

 Just got in a limited run of summer fishing shirts as well, these sun shirts have been popular with the guides check them out, if we don’t have your size or color drop us a line, we will let you know if we have more on the way.